Soujanya2212/sales-trend-analysis-Task-6-/README.md

 Use sum() for revenue.
 COUNT(DISTINCT ID)for volume.
 Use ORDER BYfor sorting.
 Limit results for specific time periods.
-But not support returns incorrect syntax
+But not support returns incorrect syntax.